National Center for Missing & Exploited Children

-The National Center for Missing & Exploited Children, abbreviated as NCMEC (/nɛk mək/) is a private, nonprofit organization established in 1984 by the United States Congress.
-In September 2013, the United States House of Representatives, United States Senate, and the President of the United States reauthorized the allocation of $40 million in funding for the organization as part of Missing Children's Assistance Reauthorization Act of 2013.
-The current chair of the organization is Jon Grosso of Kohl's.
+The National Center for Missing & Exploited Children (NCMEC; /nɛk mək/) is a private, nonprofit organization established in 1984 by the United States Congress.
+In September 2013, the United States House of Representatives, United States Senate, and the president of the United States reauthorized the allocation of $40 million in funding for the organization as part of Missing Children's Assistance Reauthorization Act of 2013.
+The current chair of the organization is Regina Schofield.
 NCMEC handles cases of missing minors from infancy to young adults through age 20.

 Operations

 Primarily funded by the United States Department of Justice, the NCMEC acts as an information clearinghouse and resource for parents, children, law enforcement agencies, schools, and communities to assist in locating missing children and to raise public awareness about ways to prevent child abduction, and child sexual abuse.
 John Walsh, Noreen Gosch (mother of Johnny Gosch, who went missing in 1982), and others advocated establishing the center as a result of frustration stemming from a lack of resources and a national coordination between law enforcement and other government agencies.

 The Center provides information to help locate children reported missing (by parental abduction, child abduction, or running away from home) and to assist physically and sexually abused children.
 In this resource capacity, the NCMEC distributes photographs of missing children and accepts tips and information from the public.
 It also coordinates these activities with numerous state and federal law enforcement agencies.

 The Center not only specializes in locating missing children, but identifying the deceased.
 There are a number of unidentified decedents in the country, some of which are children, teenagers and young adults.
 Like missing children, posters are created for the cases and, if possible, show forensic facial reconstructions of the subject that show an estimation of their appearance while alive.
 The reconstructions that the NCMEC creates have been regarded to be state-of-the-art and have been stated to have been mistaken for photographs.